SandSux/SciFi_Conky_HUD/README.md

 Conky is a free system monitor tool for the X window system on Linux.
 It is able to monitor many system varaibles including CPU status, swap space, temperatures, disk usage, processes, network interfaces, battery status and a slew of others and then display the information on your desktop.
 It is also capable of displaying time, calendars, weather and more.

 I cannot take full credit for this configuration.
-This beautiful config was written by a Hungarian developer; see "Contributors" section below for link to original file).
+This beautiful config was written by a Hungarian developer; (see "Contributors" section below for link to original file).
+I did, however, figure it out in its entirety, corrected syntax errors, tranlated the Hungarian in-line comments, created this repository and compiled ALL the documention.
+Cheers!

 You can grab [the latest release from github](https://github.com/brndnmtthws/conky/releases/latest)